LOADING ...

 Bắt đầu làm bài nào

-This song is Alice's Restaurant, and it's about Alice, and the
+This is called Alice's Restaurant, and it's about Alice, and the

-Restaurant, but Alice's is not the name of the restaurant,
+Restaurant, but Restaurant is not the name of the restaurant,

 That's just the name of the song, and why I called the song Alice's